kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 }
 {% endhighlight %}

-In the above test, it's much easier to robustly test that single component and we don't need to worry about the wider feature yet.
+In the above test, we can see that it's much easier to robustly test that single component and we don't need to worry about the wider feature yet.

+Thinking this way we can:
 1. Add Drive() method
 2. Prove that Drive() does what it should

+There is less [cognitive complexity](https://en.wikipedia.org/wiki/Cognitive_complexity) to worry about and you can be sure that Drive() works before moving on.

 When writing software, it's important not to think of our madly scribbled down code as a finished product.
-Much like in school we would review drafts of our essays before finally turning them in.

-Do the same with code.
-Once the process and logic are discovered, go back and think about what could be simplified and where it could add value.
-If you're lucky enough to work with others, ask for a code review.

-Its these extra moments spent early on, that early feedback from the compiler or tests that help prevent those painful surprises later on.
+It is a draft to be reviewed and refined to reduce the amount of effort we, or our unfortunate successors, have to expend to understand the logic inside.

+This is one of the many reasons why testable code, and unit tests add value.
+It's more than just a way to test functionality.
+It allows change to be more rapid and feedback to come back to us faster than it ever could without them.